Real Cost Of Living In Spain As Digital Slowmad

 Fortunately, we didn’t have to use any doctor’s services in Spain.
 If you’re from one of the EU countries (and insured in your residential country) you can use a free EHIC card (European Health Insurance Card) to receive treatment in another member country for free or at a reduced cost, if that treatment becomes necessary during your visit.

-You can take a look at special insurance for digital nomads: SafetyWing.
+You can take a look at special insurance for digital nomads: WorldNomads or SafetyWing.
 Prices start from $42 per month.

 Internet costs in Spain